Intermediate Bladesmithing – San-Mai (3 Layer)

 Not advised for beginners

-You will then forge this billet into the shape of your knife, heat treat, grind the blade and then finish it off using a choice of handle material(s).
+You will then forge this billet into the shape of your knife, heat treat, grind the blade and then finish it off using a choice of handle material.

 This will be finished off using a range of techniques and styles, some of which are covered in any of our beginners courses.
 Forging experience is recommended.

 This will take you through each stage of making your own custom knife.
-From forging the blade, hardening, tempering, sanding and polishing until finally you will add a handle to it, completing your blade.
+From forging the blade, hardening, tempering, sanding and polishing until finally you will etch the blade and add handle to it, completing your blade.